iamvery/feenix/README.md

 Remember how your router looks nothing like a Phoenix router?
 It's full of manual matching logic that you shouldn't have to think much about as a user.
 It's time to clean up the router and introduce the DSL for defining routes.

 Ease into this effort by just abstracting the static parts of the router abstraction first by generating them with a macro.
-It's important to consider that the router will suffer from the same "early action" bug that you noticed earlier in the controller.
-That is users must have a chance to add plugs _before_ a request is routed to the controller.
-So use `@before_action` to solve that problem in the router abstraction as well.

 ```diff
  # your_app/router.ex